Best British growth stocks to buy for May

-Every month, we ask our freelance writer investors to share their top ideas for growth stocks to buy with you — here’s what they said for November!
+Every month, we ask our freelance writers to share their top ideas for growth stocks to buy with investors — here’s what they said for May!

 [Just beginning your investing journey?
 Check out our guide on how to start investing in the UK.]